author

 by Washington Baker Vanderlip, Homer B. (Homer Bezaleel) Hulbert

-Born in Vermont in 1863, Homer Bezaleel Hulbert graduated from Dartmouth College and later went to Korea in 1886.
-There he taught at the Royal English School in Seoul and became deeply involved in Korean education, language study, journalism, and historical writing.
+Born in Vermont in 1863, Homer Bezaleel Hulbert graduated from Dartmouth College and went to Korea in 1886.
+There he taught at the Royal English School in Seoul and became deeply involved in Korean education, journalism, and language study.
+He wrote widely on Korean history and culture, including The History of Korea and The Passing of Korea.